Image

 Rafale M

 As replacement for the F-8 Crusader the French ordered a naval version of the Rafale.
-Named Rafale M (for 'marine') this version has a stronger structure and landing gear to cope with the controlled crashes on aircraft carriers.
+Named Rafale M (for 'marine') this version has a stronger structure and landing gear to cope with the 'controlled crashes' on aircraft carriers.
 The nose gear is longer than that of the Rafale C, has a diagonal beam at the back (as part of the strengthening) and a provision to attach the catapult.
+And of course it has a tail hook for cable arrested landings.

 The Rafale M shows the sturdier landing gear and extended tail hook.